-September 22: Fields; Canada as a Field
+September 13: Fields; Canada as a Field.
+First tutorial about essay proposals.

 What is the overall structure of class inequality, and related differences in culture, in a society?
 Bourdieu pioneered the study of this topic for France.
 Your reading by Brubaker includes a summary of Bourdieu's major work on this topic, Distinction, as well as more on Bourdieu in general.
 Your Blackboard site will include Bourdieu's famous "map" of class and culture in France.
 Your reading by Veenstra presents and discusses a similar kind of map for Canada.
 (Feel free to skip the technical statistical bit pp. 95-97.)